-2.1.17 Status Upon Admission to Bachelor of Arts or Bachelor of Science
+2.1.13 Status upon Admission to Bachelor of Arts or Bachelor of Science

-Students are initially admitted to the Bachelor of Arts or Bachelor of Science "undeclared program" unless they indicate on their application their intended major or general studies.
-Students may declare their major/minor or general studies program as early as they wish after initial registration and must do so before they register for their sixth unit of coursework.
-Refer to point 2.2.5 for the information on how to officially declare a major.
+Students must declare their major or general studies program as well as, concentrations and minors before they register for their sixth unit of coursework.
+Refer to section 2.2.5 Declaring a Major for the information on how to officially declare a major.
 Students may later change their major or general studies status, with the approval of the appropriate department.
+Not declaring a major or concentration may affect graduation.